Matthieu Chedid: Public image

-Chedid is mostly known for his on-stage persona -M- whose signature hairstyle is reminiscent of the letter M and was initially achieved using hair wax.
+Chedid is mostly known for his onstage persona -M- whose signature hairstyle is reminiscent of the letter M and was initially achieved using hair wax.
 According to Chedid, the hairstyle was inspired by the ear tufts of certain species of owls, from a lithography of an owl given by his grandmother Andrée.
 The letter M also appears as a pattern in the character's clothes, in music videos and stage sets.
 With his energetic personality, eccentric outfits and hairstyle, the character has drawn comparisons with English musician David Bowie's stage persona Ziggy Stardust.
 Besides Matthieu Chedid, the character -M- has also been portrayed by actor Vincent Lindon in the music video for Chedid's song La bonne étoile.
 In promotional material and music videos for his 2009 album Mister Mystère, Chedid is seen with natural hair instead of the signature M-shaped hairstyle.
 The lyrics of some of the songs, and the music video of Le Roi des Ombres ending with Chedid burning a tiny effigy of the -M- character, led to speculation about whether he would abandon his alter ego.
 Chedid eventually kept performing the character, showing his natural hair or wearing M-shaped wigs or helmets.